sammuelyee/docs/faqs.md

 ### Does CartoDB have multi-user functionalities?

-If you are interested in multi-user accounts, our Enterprise plans offer team options for multi-user functionality.
+If you are interested in multi-user accounts, our [Enterprise plan](cartodb-editor.html#cartodb-enterprise) offers team options for multi-user functionality.
 Contact [Sales](mailto:sales@cartodb.com) for more information.

 ### Do Torque maps move polygons/polylines?